-Based on the level of seriousness determined by the supervisory authority (low), a starting amount between \in 0,- and \in 32,000,000,- should be considered (between 0 and 10% of the applicable legal maximum, see paragraph 61 above).
-Based on the turnover of the undertaking (\in 8 billion), the supervisory authority may consider to further reduce this amount to 50% of the identified starting amount corresponding to the seriousness of the infringement.
+Based on the level of seriousness determined by the supervisory authority (low), a starting amount between $\notin 0$ and $\notin 2$ million,- should be considered (between 0 and 10% of the applicable legal maximum, see paragraph 60 above).

-The supervisory authority considers that - due to the relatively low seriousness of the infringement, offset against the relatively high turnover of the undertaking - a starting amount of $\leq 25,000,000$, is considered effective, dissuasive and proportionate.
-This amount forms the basis for further calculation, which should result in a final amount not exceeding the applicable legal maximum of $\leq 320,000,000$,-.
+The supervisory authority considers that an adjustment down to 90% of the starting amount is justified based on the size of the undertaking, which has a turnover of \notin 450 million.
+This amount forms the basis for further calculation, which should result in a final amount not exceeding the applicable legal maximum of \notin 20 million.

-Example 6b - Identifying the starting points for further calculation

-A start-up dating app with a turnover of $\leq 500,000$,- is discovered to have sold sensitive personal data of its customers to several data brokers for analytics and thereby infringed Articles 9 and 5(1)(a) of the GDPR.
-The supervisory authority, based on a careful analysis of the circumstances of the case, decided that the infringement is of a high level of seriousness.
-To determine the starting point for further calculation, the supervisory authority first identifies that Articles 9 and 5 GDPR are listed in Article 83(5)(a) GDPR and that, based on the turnover of the undertaking ($\leq 500,000,-$), a legal maximum of $\leq 20,000,000,-$ applies.
+Example 6b - Identifying the starting points for further calculation decided that the infringement is of a high level of seriousness.
+To determine the starting point for further calculation, the supervisory authority first identifies that Articles 9 and 5 GDPR are listed in Article 83(5)(a) GDPR and that, based on the turnover of the undertaking (\in 500,000,-), a legal maximum of \in 20,000,000,- applies.